Accent Web Design

 Creating Harmony with Analogous Colour Schemes

-Analogous colour schemes consist of colours that are closely related to the colour wheel.
+Analogous colour schemes consist of colours that are closely related on the colour wheel.
 These colours share similar undertones and blend well together, creating a sense of visual harmony and unity.
 For example, using shades of blue and green or variations of orange and yellow can establish a pleasing flow of colours.

 • Harmony and Cohesion: By selecting colours that are adjacent to each other on the colour wheel, you create a harmonious and cohesive visual experience.
 Analogous colour schemes naturally flow together, providing a sense of unity and balance throughout your website.